About this policy

 - Measuring how our audiences respond to a variety of marketing activity so we can ensure our activity is well targeted, relevant and effective;

-- Monitoring individuals’ use of our website or apps for technical purposes;
+- Monitoring individuals’ use of our website for technical purposes;

 - Keeping and administering internal records of the people we work with